tsmith4517/gis/README.md

 # gis
 Geospatial Scripts and Apps

-I am going to place automation scripts and Tkinter apps in this repo
+I am going to place automation scripts and Tkinter apps in this